CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/udwpipeline.md

 [![](./images/Pipeline/v8.png){: style="width:226px"}](./images/Pipeline/v8.png)
 [![](./images/Pipeline/v9.png){: style="width:226px"}](./images/Pipeline/v9.png)

-<span style="font-size: 80%;">*Same seed, varied results with as dataset arrangement is updated through Alpha v7, v8, and v9 respectively.*</span>
+<span style="font-size: 80%;">*Same seed, varied results as dataset arrangement is updated through Alpha v7, v8, and v9 respectively.*</span>

 Per the example, you can see that v8's default frame changed quite a bit to portray the subject farther away or smaller.
 After some tag correction in the the image composition category (Portrait/Face, Upper Body, Cowboy Shot, Full Body, etc), and some new data with preemptive composition tagging as well as [new cropped image](datasetpostprocess.md/#cropping) with facial close ups, we nudged back close to the v7 perspective with fuller face detail although the subject is not resting the lantern anymore on a foreground surface.
 It won't always be a similar frame or pose match with better quality improvement or just a concept understanding, but we can correct unexpected behaviors.